hidecode221b/xps-excel-macro/README.md

 - macOS Excel 2016 https://youtu.be/geoulV1kGx8

 ## Data loading
 Any data placed in the Excel spreadsheet with specified formats can be analyzed in the VBA code.
 First of all, "KE/eV" is typed in the A1 cell for the spectrum with the kinetic energy scale.
 The kinetic energy data are in the first column below A2 and their corresponding intensities in the second column below B2.
 "BE/eV" at the A1 cell corresponds to the binding energy scale of spectrum, "PE/eV" the photon energy, and "ME/eV" any other scales.
-ISO (VAMAS) format is also acceptable.
+ISO (VAMAS) format is also acceptable, but the element and transition name is used for block identifier, so one vamas should be created from one set of spectra on one sample.
 The name of workbook has to be careful because it is also used for the name of worksheet contained the spectral data called the Data sheet, and the other processing worksheets for graphing (Graph sheet), fitting (Fit sheet).
 The length of workbook name is also limited within 19 characters other than the extension characters after a dot, because the VBA code adds the initial identifiers (6 characters as maximum) of each worksheet name prior to the worksheet name of the Data sheet, even though the name of Excel worksheet is limited within 25 characters.

 ## Basic operation
 The short-cut key is used to run the code on the Data sheet, and you can specify the photon energy and atomic elements in the dialogue boxes appeared during the processing.
 Eventually, the Graph and Fit sheets are generated from the Data sheet to tidy the data before the fitting process.
 Graph sheet is used to calibrate the energy and intensity, identify the peaks and chemical shifts, and compare the spectra reading from the other workbooks.
 The short-cut key is used to update the plots in the Graph and Fit sheets after the revisions of the parameters for calibrations and peak identification.
 Fit sheet is used to initiate the optimization of the background subtraction and peak fitting either in sequential or simultaneous.
 The parameters of fitting can be adjustable and constrained in the range after the first fitting sequence, and optimized repeatedly by using the short-cut key.